BoidCMS/boidcms.github.io/developer/plugin-basics.md

  * @version 1.0.0
  */

-// Make sure the plugin is installed correctly if ( 'example' !== basename( __DIR__ ) ) return;
+// Ensure the plugin is installed properly if ( 'example' !== basename( __DIR__ ) ) return;

 global $App;